haroonalhadisk/video-transcriber-app/Readme.md

 - **Transcription Preview**: See a preview of the transcription in the application
 - **Local Processing**: All transcription happens locally on your machine with no data sent to external servers (except for optional AI processing)
 - **Batch Processing**: Process multiple video files in a directory with a single click
+- **Error Reporting**: Comprehensive error logs for batch processing with Groq
 - **Enhanced Notion Integration**: Automatically send transcriptions to your Notion database with:
   - Video links for Instagram content
   - Video descriptions and extracted hashtags